-29

-EMPIRICAL EXPERTISE

-Looking for faculty who are driven by data and good with numbers?
+29 Empirical expertise Looking for faculty who are driven by data and good with numbers?
 Look no further than J.J.
 Prescott, Ed Fox, Roseanna Sommers, Jim Hines, Vic Khanna, Margo Schlanger, and Adam Pritchard.
 Their latest groundbreaking research ranges from the effects of taxation on marriage to making the case for expunging criminal records.

-30

-CORPORATE CLOUT

-With more than 60 classes, our corporate and finance law offerings are comprehensive, and we will help you hone your skills in classes such as Enterprise Organization, Mergers & Acquisitions, and Startup Law and Business.
+30 corporate clout With more than 60 classes, our corporate and finance law offerings are comprehensive, and we will help you hone your skills in classes such as Enterprise Organization, Mergers & Acquisitions, and Startup Law and Business.
 Classroom learning is complemented by transactional practice in our Zell Entrepreneurship (#46), Community Enterprise, and International Transactions clinics, where you can represent businesses large and small.

-FOR THE PUBLIC GOOD

-The Law School's Pro Bono Pledge is a voluntary program that encourages all students to donate 50 hours of free legal work during their three years here.
-In each of the past four years, an average of 208 students have participated, generating more than 7,000 hours of free legal work annually that benefits people who need the legal help but otherwise wouldn't be able to afford it.
+FOR THE PUBLIC GOOD The Law School's Pro Bono Pledge is a voluntary program that encourages all students to donate 50 hours of free legal work during their three years here.
+During the 2022-2023 academic year, more than 250 students logged hours toward the pledge, and on average, students generate approximately 8,000 hours of free legal work annually, benefiting people who need the legal help but otherwise wouldn't have been able to afford it.
 That's a lot of pro bono publico.

-3 2 LUNCH TALKS

-Knowledge, with a savory twist.
+3 2 LUNCH TALKS Knowledge, with a savory twist.
 Lunch talks may be one of the most underrated aspects of a Michigan Law education.
 Whether you want to hear from a prominent judge, an environmental law advocate, a hiring partner, or any number of widely known experts in other areas of the law, lunch talks are the way to do it.
 (Oh, and those lunches?
 There's almost always something to eat for free from A2's many amazing eateries, like #61 and #91.)

+33

-33 We revel in the thought of powerhouse professors Barb McQuade, '91, (left) and Eve Brensike Primus, '01, squaring off in the courtroom, but here at Michigan Law they work together to teach students the full range of criminal law practice, from prosecution to defense.
+We revel in the thought of powerhouse professors Barb McQuade, '91, (left) and Eve Brensike Primus, '01, squaring off in the courtroom, but here at Michigan Law they work together to teach students to represent all people.
 Prof. Brensike Primus, a former public defender, created MDefenders to support students who are interested in doing public defender work.
 Student-facilitated talks focus on race in the criminal justice system, how to handle crushing caseloads, advocacy training, and more.
 The complement to MDefenders, M for the People, is an organization for students who hope to become prosecutors or government litigators.
 It's advised by Prof. McQuade, the former US attorney for the Eastern District of Michigan.

+34 THERE'S EVEN A CLOISTER

+You don't have to live like a monk to get an inkling of what it feels like to live in a monastery.
+Well, minus the vows of silence and the hair shirts.
+Our Law Quad is universally acknowledged as one of the most beautiful law campuses in the world, but students who live in the Lawyers Club have a different phrase for it.
+They call it "the backyard" (#23).

+THE TO IN PROPERTY.